loki007-code/Salesforce-Xero-Integration/README.md

 ## 📄 Documentation

-Full config steps and code are available in [`Documentation/Xero-Salesforce-Integration-Full-Config.docx`](Documentation/Xero-Salesforce-Integration-Full-Config.docx)
+Full config steps and code are available in [`Xero-Salesforce-Integration-Full-Config.docx`](Xero-Salesforce-Integration-Full-Config.docx)

 ---

-## 💡 Tip

-To automate authentication token refresh, explore **JWT flow** or **Refresh Token flow** in Xero Developer documentation.

----

 ## 🙌 Credits

-Developed by [Your Name], Salesforce Developer at Flacrev.
+Developed by Logesh Aravindh, Salesforce Developer.

 ---